Secret Number: 2022–2023: Denise's departure, Doomchita, and Japanese debut

 On November 9, 2022, Vine Entertainment announced that Secret Number would release their fifth single album Tap on November 16.

 On March 3, 2023, Secret Number released their Japanese debut single "Like It Like It" digitally.
-It was also announced that the extended play of the same name containing six tracks including the Japanese debut single would be released on April 5.
+It was also announced that the extended play of the same name containing six tracks, including the Japanese debut single, would be released on April 5, 2023.
+On May 24, 2023, Secret Number released their sixth single album entitled Doxa.
+And three months later, namely on August 16, 2023, through their social media accounts, Secret Number released their seventh single album entitled Starlight.